 The world is not in your books and maps; it’s out there.Gandalf

-You may have gotten a glimpse of the culture and practices of a place in a book or video, but that’s not where you’ll discover and appreciate its beauty and charm.
+You may have read a book or seen a movie that gave you a sense of a place, but we promise you, that barely scratches the surface of its beauty and charm.
 As The Hobbit’s famous wizard said, you must get out and see it for yourself.

-If you have ever had an inkling to see somewhere new, then why not run the idea by your whole family.
-It probably won’t take much convincing for everyone to start suggesting ideas for where to go for an unforgettable family vacation.
+Run the idea by your travel mates.
+It probably won’t take much convincing for everyone to start suggesting ideas for where to go for your next unforgettable vacation.

-To give you a place to start, here are six best places to visit that are not your usual suspects.
+To give you a place to start, here are six places to visit from around the globe that are not your usual suspects.
 Our suggestions are a bit off the beaten track, which can work to your favor with fewer crowds and lower prices.

-ⓘ TIP: We’ve included the estimated cost per person per day so you can get a sense of how much it costs to travel to each place.
-For comparison, the average daily cost for an Orlando vacation is $240.
+We’ve included the estimated cost per person per day so you can get a sense of how much it costs to travel to each place.
+For comparison, the average daily cost for an Orlando vacation is $240 per day.

 1. Europe: Slovakia